Accelerating Large-Scale-Structure data analyses by emulating Boltzmann solvers and Lagrangian Perturbation Theory: Introduction

 \section{Introduction}

-The optimal exploitation of Large Scale Structure (LSS) data is one of the most important challenges in modern cosmology.
+The optimal exploitation of large scale structure (LSS) data is one of the most important challenges in modern cosmology.
 For this, multiple theoretical models have been developed based on perturbation theory, the halo model, excursion set theory, or $N$-body simulations.
 Regardless of the nature of the modelling, essentially all approaches rely on predictions of the linear matter power spectrum as a function of cosmological parameters.

-The linear matter power spectrum can be accurately computed by taking moments of the Bolztmann equation describing the co-evolution of all species (neutrinos, cold dark matter, radiation, etc.) in the Universe.
-This truncated Bolztmann hierarchy can be solved very efficiently by publicly available codes such as \textsc{\tt CMBFast} \citep{Seljak:1996}, \camb \citep{Lewis:2000}, and \class \citep{Lesgourgues2011}, which can provide the matter power spectrum in 1-10 seconds of computing, depending on the desired accuracy.
+The linear matter power spectrum can be accurately computed by taking moments of the Bolztmann equation describing the co-evolution of all types of energy (neutrinos, cold dark matter, radiation, \textit{etc.}) in the universe.
+This truncated Bolztmann hierarchy can be solved very efficiently by publicly available codes such as \textsc{\tt CMBFast} \citep{Seljak:1996}, \camb \citep{Lewis:2000}, and \class \citep{Lesgourgues2011,Blas2011}, which can provide the matter power spectrum in 1--10 seconds of computing, depending on the desired accuracy.

-Estimating cosmological parameters from LSS observations typically requires $10^4$ - $10^6$ evaluations of the relevant theoretical model.
+Estimating cosmological parameters from LSS observations typically requires $10^4$--$10^6$ evaluations of the relevant theoretical model.
 Thus, the computational cost of estimating the linear power spectrum can reach thousands of CPU hours.
-Traditionally, this has not been an issue because other aspects of the modelling (e.g. the calculation of loops in perturbation theory) were significantly more expensive.
+Traditionally, this has not been an issue because other aspects of the modelling (\textit{e.g}. the calculation of loops in perturbation theory) were significantly more expensive.
 This situation, however, in changing with the use of {\it emulators}.

 Emulators are a mathematical tool that allow for an efficient multidimensional interpolation of a given function.
-Popular choices in the field of LSS are Gaussian Processes \citep[e.g.][]{Heitmann2014,McClintock2019b,Bocquet2020}, polynomial chaos expansions \citep[e.g.][]{EuclidEmulator,EuclidEmulator2} and neural networks \citep[e.g.][]{Kobayashi:2020,Arico2020c,Zennaro2021}.
-In all cases, a small number of (computationally expensive) predictions at different locations of a parameter space are used to build the emulator which can then be evaluated in any other point of the parameter space.
+Popular choices in the field of LSS are Gaussian processes \citep[\textit{e.g}.][]{Heitmann2014,McClintock2019b,Bocquet2020}, polynomial chaos expansions \citep[\textit{e.g}.][]{EuclidEmulator,EuclidEmulator2} and neural networks \citep[\textit{e.g}.][]{Kobayashi:2020,Arico2020c,Zennaro2021}.
+In all cases, a number of (computationally expensive) predictions at different locations of a parameter space are used to build the emulator which can then be evaluated in any other point of the parameter space.